gbelwariar/Employee-Leave-Management-Application/README.md

 An employee leave management web application in which the employees of an organization can submit leave requests to the managers/head of the organization for their approval/rejection.

+## How to use/install the application

+Download the repository - [Employee-Leave-Management-Application](https://github.com/gbelwariar/Employee-Leave-Management-Application) and open the home page - **employee-leave-management-system.html** (*Employee-Leave-Management-Application/employee-leave-management-system.html*) in any browser(preferably Mozilla Firefox).